designing portfolios

 Then, when you come into your interview, bring the book that you wrote with you so that the interviewer can look at it.

 If you have carefully collected PAPs and saved them for your portfolio, you are in good shape!
 In fact, some of you are in such great shape that you don’t know what to do with all those extra PAPs!
-Since we are only scoring one of the documents that you have submitted to each Principle, here is a suggestion for what to do:
+Since we are only scoring two of the documents that you have submitted to each Principle, here is a suggestion for what to do:

 2. Go to the Principle, and click on the “edit” button for “Interpretation of the Principle.”
 Type what you were already planning to type for this.